MASTER PLANNING HISTORY

-The Baltimore County Charter requires that a master plan be updated at least every ten years.
+The Baltimore County Charter requires that a master plan be updated at least every 10 years.
 The master plan provides policies and guidelines for sustaining livable communities and achieving balanced development in Baltimore County.
-The Baltimore County Council adopted Master Plan 2020 on November 15, 2010.